petersohn/sokoban/readme.md

  4. Solve the problem.
  5. Store the cost value of the solution (or that it is unsolvable).

 For each stone, get the heuristics value from the above calculated values.
 Use the partition that corresponds to the player's current position.
-Add the values for each stone.
+When calculating the heuristics for a node, add the values for each stone.

 This heuristics calculator is used by default.

 ### Blocklist Heuristics Calculator

 This type of heuristics calculator requires preprocessing.
 During preprocessing, a set of states are found which have higher heuristics value than the value of the stones added.
+These substates are stored, and checked against the state during heuristics calculation.
+If a set of stones match any substate, the stored heuristics value is added.
+For stones that do not match any of the substates or where all matched substates are already used up, the heuristics value of the fallback calculator is used.
+If heuristics is calculated for one stone only, the fallback calculator is used.

-These states are stored, either in a vector or a decision tree.
+The states are stored either in a vector or a decision tree.
 The difference between the two storage methods is that finding relevant states in the decision tree is algorithmically faster, although if there are a small amount of elements, vector can be faster because of the simpler data structure used.

 This heuristics calculator is not used by default.

 ## Expanding nodes

-The following kind of expanders can be used.
+The task of the expanders is to find the child nodes for each node picked by the A\* algorithm.
+It is possible to use multiple expanders.
+The following expanders can be used.

 ### Normal Expander